adam4130/reversible-random-number-generators/README.md

 target_link_libraries(main Reverse)
 ```

+The CMake build automatically pulls in the PCG library as well as the Catch2
+testing framework (and optionally TestU01).
+It also constructs the Python
+wrapper C shared library.
+However, we also provide an alternative header only
+library (`reverse.hpp`) that can be used in conjunction with the PCG headers.
+It only contains the base reversal functionality and leaves out other features
+such as the optional reversible bit generators, TestU01 wrapper, etc.

 ### Usage C++

 We currently support 3 types of probability distributions with: `UniformRNG`,
 `NormalRNG`, and `ExponentialRNG`.
 Each of these types has a single template
 parameter that determines their output type.
 For the normal and exponential
 generators, this template parameter must be a floating point type e.g.
 `double`.
-The constructor determines the underlying distribution parameters e.g.
+The constructor determines the underlying distribution parameters
-`UniformRNG<int> rng(-10, 10);` outputs integer values in [-10, 10].
-The generator
+e.g. `UniformRNG<int> rng(-10, 10);` outputs integer values in [-10, 10].
+The
-is automatically randomly seeded from a non-deterministic source such as `/dev/random`.
+generators are automatically seeded with a sequence from `std::random_device`
+which is implementation dependent if it provides non-deterministic random
-There also exists a `seed` function that can be used to set a custom seed, or sequence,
+numbers.
+There also exist `seed` functions that can be used to set a custom
-for repeatable values e.g. `rng.seed(123456789);`.
+seed or sequence, for repeatable values e.g. `rng.seed(123456789);`.

-Minimal example for generating and reversing a sequence of uniformly random values.
+Minimal example for generating and reversing a sequence of uniformly random
-Values can be generated individually, as vectors, or as tuples with variations of
+numbers.
+Values can be generated individually, as vectors, or as tuples with
-the `next/previous` functions.
+variations of the `next/previous` functions.

 ```
 #include <vector>